jeffersonfparil/poolgen/README.md

 Genomewide unbiased determination of the modes of convergent evolution.
 Per population, significant troughs (selective sweeps) and peaks (balancing selection) are detected and the widths of which are measured.
 Per population pair, significant deviations from mean genomewide Fst within the identified significant Tajima's D peaks and troughs are also identified.
 Narrow Tajima's D troughs/peaks imply *de novo* mutation as the source of the genomic segment under selection, while wider ones imply standing genetic variation as the source.
 Pairwise Fst which are significantly higher than genomewide Fst imply migration of causal variants between populations, significantly lower implies independent evolution within each population, and non-significantly deviated pairwise Fst implies a shared source of the variants under selection.

-### impute

-Impute allele frequencies set to missing accoriding to another minimum depth parameter, i.e. `--min-depth-set-to-missing`.
-YOu may use the computationally efficient mean value imputation, or adaptive linkage disequilibrium-based k-nearest neighbour imputation (an extension of [LD-kNNi](https://doi.org/10.1534/g3.115.021667)).

 ## Details